Delphine de Custine: Biography

 Delphine de Sabran was born in Paris on 18 March 1770 into the House of Sabran, a French noble family.
 She was the daughter of Joseph de Sabran, Comte de Sabran and Françoise Eléonore Dejean de Manville.
 She was a descendant of Margaret of Provence, the wife of Saint Louis.
 Her father died in 1775 and her mother later remarried to Stanislas de Boufflers.
 She married Armand Renaud-Louis-Philippe-Francois de Custine, the son of Adam Philippe, Comte de Custine.
 They had a son, Astolphe-Louis-Léonor, Marquis de Custine.

 During the French Revolution de Custine defended her father-in-law before the Revolutionary Tribunal.
 She was imprisoned at Carmes Prison along with her husband and father-in-law but was later released after the fall of Maximilien Robespierre.
 After her release she was able to restore some of the family property which had been seized.
 Her husband and father-in-law were both guillotined during the Reign of Terror.
 She had various lovers including François Antoine de Boissy d'Anglas, Francisco de Miranda, and Joseph Fouché.

-Germaine de Staël based the title figure of her novel Delphine after de Custine.
 At the advice of François-René de Chateaubriand, de Custine bought the Château de Fervaques in 1803.
 She took up painting, and was recognized for her work by Elisabeth Vigée-Lebrun.
 She hosted literary and artistic salons at Fervaques Her salons included de Chateaubriand, Henri-Philippe Gérard, and Charles-Julien Lioult de Chênedollé. de Chateaubriand wrote about her in his memoir Mémoires d'Outre-Tombe.

 Her memoir was published in 1912.

+In literature

+Germaine de Staël based the title figure of her novel Delphine (1802) on de Custine.
+F. L. Lucas's poem 'A Tale of Two Centuries' in his From Many Times and Lands (1953) is about Eléonor de Sabron and her daughter Delphine de Custine.